Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Methodology

 In summary, we have constructed the fundamental framework of DAVE.
-Although DAVE consists of a value network and a policy network, it is distinct from the Actor-Critic framework.
-DAVE needs to go through an explicit sampling procedure to update the network model.
-Besides, the actions sampled from the ego policies remain independent and identically distributed~\cite{Pfeifer2008ABP}, so the ego policy is trained through supervised learning rather than policy gradient.\looseness=-1
+Although DAVE consists of a value network and a policy network, it is \textbf{DISTINCT} from the Actor-Critic framework or other policy-based methods such as MAPPO~\cite{Yu2021TheSE}, MADDPG~\cite{Lowe2017MultiAgentAF} and FACMAC~\cite{Peng2020FACMACFM}.
+DAVE requires an explicit sampling procedure to update the network model.
+Besides, the actions sampled from the ego policies remain independent and identically distributed (IID)~\cite{Pfeifer2008ABP}, so the ego policy is trained through \emph{supervised learning} rather than \emph{policy gradient} used in policy-based methods.
+Most intuitively, conventional policy-based methods cannot solve simple non-monotonic matrix games but DAVE can easily find the optimal solution, as described in Section~\ref{sec:SSMG} and Appendix~\ref{sec:appendix_policybased}.\looseness=-1